-The rehabilitation team consists of case managers, physical therapists, occupational therapists, social workers, rehabilitation nurses, clinical psychologist, speech language pathologists, recreational therapist and physicians.
+The rehabilitation team consists of physicians, case managers, physical therapists, occupational therapists, social workers, rehabilitation nurses, clinical psychologist, speech language pathologists, recreational therapist, pharmacist and dietitian.

 The patient must be medically stable, at least 18 years old, diagnosed with a clearly defined rehabilitation problem that requires intensive coordinated rehabilitation services on an inpatient basis, able to participate in at least 3 hours of therapy daily with the potential to attain a rehabilitation goal within a reasonable time frame, motivated to participate in therapy.
 In addition, the family members' motivation is an integral part of the patients' therapy.
 Discharge plan must be established for follow-up care prior to admission.

 Selection of patients for rehabilitation is along functional, rather than disease specific guidelines.
 Functional problems may include: impaired mobility, impaired ability to perform self-care activities, impaired communication skills, impaired safety in performing functional activities and impaired perceptual and cognitive skills.
 Rehabilitation can be required as a result of one or more of the following conditions: Parkinson's disease, spinal cord injury, poly neuropathy, congenital deformity, orthopedic conditions, amputation, major multiple trauma, fracture of the femur/hip, brain injury, polyarthritis, general deconditioning, stroke, multiple sclerosis and motor neuron disease.

 CARF International (inpatient adult rehab and stroke)

 Gold Seal of Approval from The Joint Commission for Primary Stroke Centers